Skip to content

 uuid_v7() -> string

-Generate a random Short Time ID (STID).
+Generate a random flex ID (fid).

-gen_stid(alphabet: string, time_granularity: int = 100, num_random_chars: int = 5) -> string
+gen_fid(alphabet: string, tick_size_ms: int = 100, num_random_chars: int = 5) -> string

 alphabet defaults to base-62 ([0-9] [A-Z] [a-z]).